stackpath/serverless-scripting-examples/wasm-c/README.md

 }
 ```

-The wasm file is loaded into an ArrayBuffer and is passed to the WasmModule that the build Emscripten js file exports.
-By including the wasm file contents in the script, it prevents having to fetch it separately, as would be typical in a browser setting.
+The WASM file is loaded into an ArrayBuffer and is passed to the WasmModule that the build Emscripten js file exports.
+By including the WASM file contents in the script, it prevents having to fetch it separately, as would be typical in a browser setting.
 Our instance allows us to call our original function defined in C, prefixed with an underscore.

 ### Build js